T-SCR/tinlens-bachend/README.md

 - **News Organization API**: Integration capabilities for Indian newsrooms and fact-checkers
 - **Blockchain Verification**: Immutable fact-check records for transparency
 - **Community Moderator Tools**: Empower local community leaders to combat misinformation

+### Credibility algorithm is put in

+FUNCTION calculate_credibility(content):
+// 1.
+Initialize score to a neutral value score = 5.0

+// 2.
+Apply a significant adjustment based on fact-checking
+// This is the most heavily weighted factor.
+// (e.g., +3 for "true", -4 for "false")
+score += get_fact_check_modifier(content.factCheck)

+// 3.
+Apply moderate adjustments based on content quality
+// Considers transcription, news context, and content length.
+// (e.g., +0.5 for transcription, -1.5 for unverified news)

+score += get_content_quality_modifier(content.metadata)
+// 4.
+Apply minor adjustments based on the source platform
+// (e.g., -0.2 for Twitter, +0.1 for TikTok)
+score += get_platform_modifier(content.platform)
+// 5.
+Normalize the final score to be within 0-10 final_score = clamp(score, 0, 10)
+RETURN final_score
+END FUNCTION

+Starting with a neutral value of 5.0 and then adjusting it based on several key factors.
+The most significant changes come from fact-checking results, while smaller adjustments are made for content quality, length, and the social media platform of origin.
+The final score is always normalized to fit on a 0 to 10 scale.

 ## 📄 License